attogram/llm-council/README.md

 - A round starts with a list of all models, randomly sorted.
 - The first model in the round is asked to chat.
   - The model must respond within the timeout period, otherwise its response is truncated.
-- When the first model finishes, it is removed from the round.
+- When the first model replies, it is removed from the round.
 - If the user is in the chat, they are given the option to respond.
 - Then the next model in the round is asked to chat, and so on.
 - When the round is done (all models have chatted), then a new round is started.